justinjiajia/cloud_security/labs/lab_4_new.md

 <br/>

-## Task 2: Creating an IAM user group and a IAM user
+## Task 2: Creating an IAM user group and an IAM user

 1. In the search box at the top left of the screen, search for and choose *IAM*.
 This brings you to the IAM console: